iferdel/sensor-data-streaming-pubsub/README.md

         - sensor.<sensor.serial_number>.commands
         - sensor.all.registry.created
         - sensor.all.logs
-    Keys used in consumers with wildcards and in publishers with the specific value
+    Keys used in publishers with specific values and in consumers with wildcards
         Publishers:
         - sensor.<sensor.serial_number>.measurements
         - sensor.<sensor.serial_number>.commands